fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

    - Hide empty accounts (those with no transactions in the selected period)
    - Show or hide opening and closing balances for each account

-### Customizing Your Report View
+### Customizing your report view

 Fiskl offers several options to tailor the report to your needs:

-- **Account Selection**: Choose to view all accounts or focus on one or more specific accounts
+- **Account selection**: Choose to view all accounts or focus on one or more specific accounts
-- **Date Range**: Set the time period for which you want to see transactions
+- **Date range**: Set the time period for which you want to see transactions
 - **Cash vs. Accrual**: Switch between cash and accrual accounting methods
-- **Summary/Detail Toggle**: Choose between a high-level summary or a detailed transaction view
+- **Summary/Detail toggle**: Choose between a high-level summary or a detailed transaction view
-- **Empty Account Visibility**: Option to hide accounts with no activity in the selected period
+- **Empty account visibility**: Option to hide accounts with no activity in the selected period
-- **Balance Display**: Show or hide opening and closing balances for each account
+- **Balance display**: Show or hide opening and closing balances for each account

-## Understanding the Report Columns
+## Understanding the report columns

 The Transactions by Account report provides extensive information for each transaction: